What to do in Bariloche

 Now that you have read about some of the best places to visit and are ready to plan your trip to Bariloche, I recommend checking out Bariloche.org for a list of good travel agencies.
 Another great resource is the office of tourism located in the civic center.
 Here they can provide you with recommendations on things to do and tour guide agencies.
 We did not book our excursions in advance, but were still able to find many spots available.

-Tip: If you’re staying in Buenos Aires and use a Sube card, bring it with you to Bariloche!
+Tip: If you’re staying in a homestay or a student residence in Buenos Aires and use a Sube card, bring it with you to Bariloche!
 They work with the colectivos there, too.
 The colectivos are an extremely easy and economical way to get around in town.